Setup

 Ansible

-Ansible is used in a few of the labs. per the Ansible docs, Ansible on Azure is installed using the Python installer, pip.
+Ansible is used in a few of the labs.
+As per the Ansible docs, Ansible on Azure is installed using the Python installer, pip.
 It is preinstalled in the Cloud Shell’s container image.

 -